 One of the most rudimentary intelligent assistants brought into most organizations in recent years is an automated telephone answering system, but that was just the beginning.

-In HR departments, they are now being used for knowledge management, machine learning, and tools to collect personal information.
+In HR departments, they are now being used for knowledge management tools, machine learning, and tools to collect personal information.

 While futurists are predicting an influx of intelligent assistants and “bots” into the workplace in coming years, their growth has gone a little slower than first predicted.